RossPaterson/advent-of-code/2019/README.md

 ## [Day 18: Many-Worlds Interpretation](https://adventofcode.com/2019/day/18) \*\*\*\*

 Another maze solver, with the complication of keys and doors.
+The second part talks about parallelism, but is actually about interleaving moves.
+(A version with the robots moving in parallel would also be interesting.)
-In the second part it becomes vital to control the number of states.
+It becomes vital to control the number of states, which can be done by using two levels of path finding.

-My solution took 15 minutes to solve both parts.
-It could be made faster by introducing a third level of path finding.

-It seems that in all of the supplied inputs the maze is a tree.
+It seems that in all of the supplied inputs the maze is a tree, which simplifies things a bit.

 ## [Day 19: Tractor Beam](https://adventofcode.com/2019/day/19) \*\*